-- Sundance Unit 3 will be temporarily mothballed on April 1, 2018 for a period of up to two years; - Sundance Unit 5 will be temporarily mothballed on April 1, 2018 for a period of up to one year; and - Sundance Unit 4, will be temporarily mothballed on April 1, 2019 for a period of up to two years.
+- Sundance Unit 3 will continue to be mothballed for a period of up to April 1, 2020; - Sundance Unit 5 will continue to be mothballed for a period of up to April 1, 2020; and - Sundance Unit 4 is no longer expected to be mothballed on April 1, 2019, as had previously been scheduled. and we will perform maintenance during the first half of 2019.

 The decision to mothball selected units ensures that the remaining units operate at strong capacity utilization factors which ensure competitive cost structures.
-See "General Development of the Business - Generation and Business Development" in this AIF.
+See "General Development of the Business - Generation and Business Development".

-We also intend to accelerate the conversion from coal to gas of Sundance Units 3 to 6 and Keephills Units 1 and 2 to the 2021 to 2022 timeframe, a year earlier than originally planned.
+We have accelerated the conversion from coal to gas of Sundance Units 3 to 6 and Keephills Units 1 and 2 in the 2020 to 2023 time frame.
 The coal-fired plants we operate, once converted to gas, are anticipated to be able to run through to 2031 to 2039.
-See "General Development of the Business - Generation and Business Development" in this AIF.